Cyber Incident Response Management

 Meet stringent new incident reporting requirements under the EU General Data Protection Regulation

-Your clients have a right to know when their data has been hacked under the new EU General Data Protection Regulation, due to be enforced in May 2018.
+Your clients have a right to know when their data has been hacked under the new EU General Data Protection Regulation, enforced in May 2018.
 The GDPR specifies that companies and organisations will be required to notify the national supervisory authority of serious data breaches as soon as possible so that users can take appropriate measures.

 Under the Regulation, organisations will need to implement an effective incident response plan to contain any damage in the event of a data breach, and to prevent future incidents from occurring.
 Organisations with EU data subjects should start taking measures now in order to meet the stringent requirements of the Regulation.